-111.239 1.
-Any covenant, restriction or condition contained in a deed, contract or other legal instrument which affects the transfer, sale or any other interest in real property that prohibits or unreasonably restricts the owner of the property from using a system for obtaining solar or wind energy on his property is void and unenforceable.

-2. The owner of the property has the burden of showing that a restriction or requirement on the use of such a system significantly decreases the efficiency or performance of the system.
+- 111.239 1.
+[Any] Except as otherwise provided in subsection 2, any covenant, restriction or condition contained in a deed, contract or other legal instrument which affects the transfer, sale or any other interest in real property that prohibits or [unreasonably] restricts the owner of the property from using a system for obtaining solar or wind energy on his property is void and unenforceable. - 2.
+[The owner of the property has the burden of showing that a restriction or requirement on the use of such a system significantly decreases the efficiency or performance of the system.

-3. For the purposes of this section [, "unreasonably]:
+3. For the purposes of this section [, "unreasonably] [.

-(a) "Significantly decreases the efficiency or performance of the system" means a decrease of 20 percent or more in the efficiency or performance of the system.

-(b) "Unreasonably restricts the use of a system for obtaining solar or wind energy" means placing a restriction or requirement on the use of such a system which significantly decreases the efficiency or performance of the system and does not allow for the use of an alternative system at a comparable cost and with comparable efficiency and performance.
+- (a) "Significantly decreases the efficiency or performance of the system" means a decrease of 20 percent or more in the efficiency or performance of the system. - (b) "Unreasonably restricts the use of a system for obtaining solar or wind energy" means placing a restriction or requirement on the use of such a system which significantly decreases the efficiency or performance of the system and does not allow for the use of an alternative system at a comparable cost and with comparable efficiency and performance.]
+A reasonable covenant, restriction or condition concerning the color of such a system is enforceable so long as it does not prohibit the owner from using the standard color in which the system is made, does not cost significantly more than another color and does not have the effect of prohibiting the use of such a system. - Sec.

-Sec.
 1.2.
-Chapter 116 of NRS is hereby amended by adding thereto the provisions set forth as sections 1.4 and 1.6 of this act.
+Chapter 116 of NRS is hereby amended by adding thereto the provisions set forth as sections 1.4 and 1.6 of this act. - Sec.

-Sec.
 1.4.
-1. The executive board of a common-interest community shall not, and the governing documents of a common-interest community must not, restrict, prohibit or otherwise impede the operation of a motorcycle if the motorcycle is operated on any road, street, alley or other surface intended for use by a motor vehicle.

-2. The provisions of this section do not preclude the governing documents of a common-interest community from reasonably restricting the parking or storage of a motorcycle to the extent authorized by law.

-3. As used in this section, "motorcycle" means every motor vehicle designed to travel on not more than three wheels in contact with the ground which is required to be registered pursuant to chapter 482 of NRS.
+1. The executive board of a common-interest community shall not, and the governing documents of a common-interest community must not, restrict, prohibit or otherwise impede the operation of a motorcycle if the motorcycle is operated on any road, street, alley or other surface intended for use by a motor vehicle. - 2.
+The provisions of this section do not preclude the governing documents of a common-interest community from reasonably restricting the parking or storage of a motorcycle to the extent authorized by law. - 3.
+As used in this section, "motorcycle" means every motor vehicle designed to travel on not more than three wheels in contact with the ground which is required to be registered pursuant to chapter 482 of NRS. - Sec.

-Sec.
 1.6.
-1. A member of the executive board of a common-interest community, a community manager for the common-interest community and any other representative of the association shall not use a radar gun or other device designed to gauge the speed of a vehicle for the purpose of imposing any fine or other penalty upon or taking any other action against a unit's owner or other person.
+1. A member of the executive board of a common-interest community, a community manager for the common-interest community and any other representative of the association shall not use a radar gun or other device designed to gauge the speed of a vehicle for the purpose of imposing any fine or other penalty upon or taking any other action against a unit's owner or other person. - 2.
+The executive board of a common-interest community shall not impose any fine or other penalty upon or take any other action against a unit's owner or

-2. The executive board of a common-interest community shall not impose any fine or other penalty upon or take any other action against a unit's owner or other person based on the results of any test conducted using a radar gun or other device designed to gauge the speed of a vehicle.
+51 52 other person based on the results of any test conducted using a radar gun or other device designed to gauge the speed of a vehicle.